- Asked by: Katy Clark, MSP for West Scotland, Scottish Labour

 Current Status:

-To ask the Scottish Government what actions it is taking to mitigate the risk of drought.
+To ask the Scottish Government what action it is taking to improve access to new medicines for people living with progressive forms of MS.

 Answer